amalkuriakose/amalkuriakose/README.md

 # Hi, I’m Amal Kuriakose

-An engineering professional with diversified experience in Web Development, Software Development, Mainframes and Cloud Computing.
+An angineering professional with diversified experience in Cloud Computing, DevOps, Web Development, Software Development & Mainframes.
+Proficient in AWS with a strong understanding of cloud security & compliance.
 Passionate about technology, cloud, devops and automation.